 - 5.1 You must not unlawfully discriminate against or harass other people including current and former employees, job applicants, clients, barristers, pupils and visitors.
 This applies in the workplace (when dealing with clients, suppliers or other work-related contacts and on work-related trips or events including social events. - 5.2 Discrimination by or against a Relevant Person is generally prohibited unless there is a specific legal exemption.
 Discrimination may be direct or indirect and it may occur intentionally or unintentionally. - 5.3 Direct discrimination occurs where someone is treated less favourably because of one or more of the protected characteristics set out above.
-For example, rejecting an applicant on the grounds of their race because they would not "fit in" would be direct discrimination. - 5.4 Indirect discrimination occurs where someone is disadvantaged by an unjustified provision, criterion or practice that also puts other people with the same protected characteristic at a particular disadvantage.
-For example, a requirement to work full time could put women at a particular disadvantage because they generally have greater childcare commitments than men.
-Such a requirement would be discriminatory unless it can be objectively justified. - 5.5 Harassment includes sexual harassment and any other unwanted conduct related to any of the protected characteristics is prohibited.
-Harassment is unwanted conduct that has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them. - 5.6 Victimisation is also prohibited.
+For example, rejecting an applicant on the grounds of their race because they would not "fit in" would be direct discrimination. - Indirect discrimination occurs where someone is disadvantaged by an unjustified provision, criterion or practice that also puts other people with the same protected characteristic at a particular disadvantage.
+For example, a requirement to work full time (rather than part time) could put women at a particular disadvantage because they generally have greater childcare commitments than men.
+Such a requirement would be discriminatory unless it can be objectively justified. - Harassment includes sexual harassment and any other unwanted conduct related to any of the protected characteristics is prohibited.
+Harassment is unwanted conduct that has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
+Harassment is dealt with further in our Anti-Harassment and Bullying Policy. - Victimisation is also prohibited.
 This is less favourable treatment of someone in retaliation for their having complained or given information about discrimination or harassment, or supported someone else's complaint.
-However, making a false allegation deliberately and in bad faith will be treated as misconduct and in respect of employees will be dealt with under our Disciplinary Procedure.
+This includes where someone mistakenly believes that the person victimised has done so.
+However, making a false allegation deliberately and in bad faith will be treated as misconduct and in respect of employees will be dealt with under our Disciplinary Procedure. - 5.7 Disability discrimination: this includes direct and indirect discrimination, any unjustified less favourable treatment because of the effects of a disability, and failure to make reasonable adjustments to alleviate disadvantages caused by a disability.